Blending eIDAS and AML to fight against money laundering and terror funding

 New Call-to-action

-• Using the eIDAS frameworkto properly identify and verify parties related to any transactions. eIDAS provides secure electronic identification and trust services and may be used for various activities like opening of bank accounts, verifying and tracking transactions etc. The 2016 amendments bring it closer to being the most effective AML tool.
+• Using the eIDAS framework properly identifies and verifies parties related to any transactions. eIDAS provides secure electronic identification and trust services and may be used for various activities like opening bank accounts, verifying and tracking transactions, etc. The 2016 amendments bring it closer to being the most effective AML tool.

-• Bringing virtual currency exchanges under the purview of AML laws, which obliges them to implement preventive measures and report any suspicious activity to the authorities.
-The challenge here is to do it in a way which does not compromise the other advantages of virtual currencies - like speed and low cost of transactions and this has been acknowledged by the regulators.
+• Bringing virtual currency exchanges under the purview of AML laws obliges them to implement preventive measures and report any suspicious activity to the authorities.
+The challenge here is to do it in a manner that does not compromise the other benefits of virtual currencies - such as speed, and low cost of transactions and this has been acknowledged by the regulators.

 • Reducing the threshold of anonymous pre-paid cards, making them ineffective tools for illicit activities.

 • Empowering the Financial Intelligence Units of the Member States by allowing them access to better and more timely information from all obliged entities.
 This would serve to reduce the delays in time-critical investigations.
-The eventual goal is to have an automated system so that information is available instantly.
+The ultimate objective is to create an automated system that provides information promptly.

-• Improving access to beneficial ownership information.
-Many corporate entities have convoluted ownership structures and banks are mandated to find the ultimate beneficial owners/ natural persons who control a company.
-This is very complicated and time consuming process and sometimes requires accessing data on dozens of related companies spread across countries and even continents!
-Improving access to this information, even if within the EU, would indeed make the process a lot more smoother and effective.
+• Increasing access to information regarding beneficial ownership.
+Numerous corporate entities have complex ownership structures, and banks are mandated to identify the ultimate beneficial owners/ natural persons who control a company.
+This is extremely hard, and time-consuming process and sometimes requires accessing data on dozens of related companies spread across countries and even continents!
+Increasing access to this information, even within the EU, would make the procedure considerably more streamlined and efficient.

-Regulators have to strike a balance between improving compliance while minimising additional costs/ delays to the end customers.
+Regulators must strike a balance between improving compliance and minimizing additional costs/ delays to the end customers.
 The fight against money laundering and terror funding is an ongoing one, but with the right tools, it's a fight that can be won.

 New Call-to-action